 Registration for the EWSS is open from the 18 August 2020 and the scheme will be implemented from 1 September 2020.

-The EWSS will only be processed with the employer that is registered for PAYE/PRSI as an employer, has a bank account linked to that registration and has a tax clearance certificate.
+The EWSS will only be processed with the employer that is registered for PAYE/PRSI as an employer.
+They will need to have a bank account linked to that registration and have a tax clearance certificate.

 If you’re unsure about your tax situation, contact your accountant or talk to our Client Services Team, we’re happy to help.